College of Defence Management

 The College of Defence Management (CDM) is an Indian defence service training institution imparting management training to defence servants.
 CDM is entrusted with the responsibility of instilling contemporary management thoughts, concepts and practices in the senior leadership of the three services.

 It is an educational institute sponsored by India's Ministry of Defence, which provides scientific and management education to Indian Armed Forces officers.
-The institute, considered as the only exclusive college in Asia for defence management training to the Armed Forces, is run under the management of the Indian Armed Forces and is located in Sainikpuri in Secunderabad, in the recently formed Telangana State of India.
+The institute, considered as the only exclusive college in Asia for defence management training to the Armed Forces, is run under the management of the Indian Armed Forces and is located in Sainikpuri in Secunderabad.